Running for weight loss

 We asked him if he liked his current pair of shoes.
 He couldn’t remember because they were years old.
 He sat down and we placed two different shoes on his feet.
 “Go out to the gym and go run on the track.
 Come back and tell us which one is more comfortable, if either.”
 He ran, came back and said, “The one on the left.”
 We removed the one on the right and replaced it with a different shoe.
 Then we sent him out again.
 He came back and said the one on the left, still.
 This process continued—figuring out which shoe to try next, comparing and contrasting shoes while running, making adjustments to the shoes—until he found a pair that felt comfortable.

-While that was all going on, he mentioned that he never like running, but he was going to do it anyway, because he wanted to loose weight.
-We told him that he was probably doing it wrong, and that if he did it differently, he would be much more likely to stick to it.
+While all of that was going on, he mentioned that he never like running, but he was going to do it anyway, because he wanted to lose weight.
+We told him that he was probably doing it wrong and that if he did it differently, he would be much more likely to stick to it.
 “How’s that?”

 Here’s what we told him:

 Running for weight loss: best practices

 - Use a weight loss calculator to figure out how much running you should do to lose weight.

 - Running is an effective way to lose weight at any speed, so there is no need to overdo it by running too fast or too long.